yona-lang/homepage/docs/syntax.md

     return n
 ```

-However, this solution requires mutable variables, which are not present in Yatta.
-So, an example of a recursive function to calculate factorial in Yatta would be:
+However, this solution requires mutable variables, which are not present in Yona.
+So, an example of a recursive function to calculate factorial in Yona would be:

 ```haskell
 factorial 1 = 1